metio/yosql/yosql-website/content/persistence/jdbc.md

 ## Tooling

-In order to use the JDBC API in generated code, set the `daoApi` option to `JDBC`.
+In order to use the JDBC API in generated code, set the `persistenceApi` option to `JDBC`.
 Further configuration can be performed using the dedicated `jdbc` section.

 ### Maven